Here’s an excerpt from an article in The Atlantic, published in 2018:

 Secondly, note how the article says that gossip results in people “growing closer.”
 In almost all of the cases mentioned, gossip benefits some people at the expense of others.
 That ought to be a red flag.
 Granted, there is evidence that the victims of gossip can reform themselves based on the gossip that they become aware of.
 But is such reform really a positive and sustainable good if it is based on (1) feedback as roundabout and flimsy as gossip, and (2) something as fickle as the approval of one’s peers?
 I’m not saying, of course, that good can’t come out of such situations.
 But it would be false to say that gossip is good merely because it has the potential to produce good.

 This indeed is one of the challenges with leaning heavily on scientific studies to draw conclusions about human morals.
 Science can give us data on how gossip works: how it manifests itself, how it affects people, how we respond to it, etc. Science cannot tell us what to do with this data; we must interpret it.
-The author of the Atlantic article interpreted it to argue that certain byproducts of gossip can be laudable—then took that a step further to say that gossip itself must be good.
+The author of the article interprets the data to argue that certain byproducts of gossip can be laudable—then took that a step further to say that gossip itself must be good.
 That is a classic ends-and-means fallacy.
 You may as well say that despite the bad rap it gets, fake news is good because it unites like-minded individuals over shared interests.

 What would help is a more holistic definition of what gossip is, including its more destructive tendencies.
 Gossip often create false impressions about others.
 Gossip often tarnishes someone’s reputation.
 Gossip often compromises trust.
 Can you gossip in a way that avoids these tendencies?
 I would venture to guess that you cannot; or, that if you could, you are no longer gossiping per se, but rather engaging in honest storytelling.